Check out our new cookbook

 The obvious answer to this question is “food photography”.
 However, you’re probably wondering about the phenomenon of people immediately taking photos and then uploading them to social media before eating.

 This is called “camera eats first”, and it’s a worldwide phenomenon, popularized by confessed foodies and food bloggers.

 It’s all about photos first, then eating.
 The more photogenic the food is, the better it does on social media!

 When should I post food on Instagram?

-If you want as many people as possible to see your food on Instagram, there are two things to consider.
+If you want as many people as possible to see your food on Instagram, there are 2 things to consider.